-In addition, we are aware of Jesus’ proclamation, “I have not come to bring peace, but a sword” (Matthew 10:35).
-Again, “Do you think I’ve come to build peace on earth?”
-No, I can guarantee you; there is, in fact, a division.
+Furthermore, we are aware of Jesus’ proclamation, “I came not to bring peace, but a sword” (Matthew 10:35).
+Again, “Do you think I’ve come to bring peace on earth?”
+No, I can assure you, there is division.
 (Luke 12:51).

-Some may question how Jesus could be a man of peace if He came with a weapon.
-However, permit me to expand.
+Some may ask how Jesus could be a man of peace if he came with a gun.
+But allow me to expand.

-Jesus is not only a man; he is also God in human form and our Savior.
-As a consequence, He has both divine and human natures in one person.
-Therefore, He is from both heaven and earth, and the two realms are against one another.
+Jesus is not only a man; He is also God in human form and our Savior.
+As a result, He has both divine and human nature in one person.
+Therefore, He is from both heaven and earth, and the two realms are in opposition to each other.

-God controls over all created things; the lower world is evil and wicked, but the skies above are flawless and holy (except sin, which does not exist there).
-As a consequence, when Jesus entered the earth via His incarnation in Bethlehem, the conflict between good (God) and evil (Satan/the devil) started instantly.
-Herod intended to assassinate Him by murdering all infants less than two years of age.
+God rules over all created things; the lower world is evil and wicked, but heaven above is immaculate and holy (except for sin, which does not exist there).
+Consequently, when Jesus entered the earth through His incarnation in Bethlehem, the conflict between good (God) and evil (Satan/the devil) began immediately.
+Herod intended to murder Him by killing all the infants under the age of two.

 A Man of Peace

-In addition, there is no evidence that Jesus engaged in any type of warfare against the Roman Empire or the religious leaders of His day.
-Instead, He responded to a question with another inquiry.
-This shows that He believed our struggle should be handled mostly via reason and diplomacy, rather than force (Matt.
+Furthermore, there is no evidence that Jesus engaged in any kind of warfare against the Roman Empire or the religious leaders of His day.
+Instead, He answered one question with another.
+This shows that He believed that our struggle should be conducted primarily through reason and diplomacy rather than violence (Matt.
 21:23-27).

-Jesus was killed by the authorities for being a rebel.
-He never lifted his hand in defense against the authorities who arrested Him or those who ultimately crucified Him (Luke 23:34).
+Jesus was killed by the authorities because he was a rebel.
+He never raised a hand in defense against the authorities who arrested Him or those who eventually crucified Him (Luke 23:34).

-Days before Jesus’ crucifixion, the apostle Peter engaged in a violent conflict with those who were planning to seize Him (John 18:10).
-When Jesus rebuked Peter for cutting off the ear of one of his captives, He cured the attacker’s wound (Matt.
-26:52).
+Days before Jesus’ crucifixion, the apostle Peter had a violent confrontation with those who wanted to arrest Him (John 18:10).
+When Jesus rebuked Peter for cutting off the ear of one of his prisoners, He healed the attacker’s wound (Matthew 26:52).

-Jesus was a man who led via example instead of coercion.
-In reality, there is no mention of Christ forcing anybody to follow Him in the Bible; it was always a loving invitation.
+Jesus was a man who led by example, not by coercion.
+In fact, there is no mention in the Bible of Christ forcing anyone to follow Him; it was always a loving invitation.

 Jesus Christ was a man of peace.
-Thus states the Bible, and we know it to be true, since Jesus never committed an offense.
+That is what the Bible says, and we know it to be true because Jesus never committed an offense.

 War in the Old Testament

-In the Old Testament, there are several accounts of battle.
-Some of these wars, such as the deluge and the destruction of Sodom and Gomorrah, were begun by God.
-He periodically commanded His people to go to battle, as when He commissioned Joshua to lead Israel into Canaan.
+There are several accounts of war in the Old Testament.
+Some of these wars, such as the Flood and the destruction of Sodom and Gomorrah, were started by God.
+He regularly commanded His people to go into battle, as when He commissioned Joshua to lead Israel into Canaan.

-He scolded His people for engaging in combat without first seeking His will, as when they conquered Jericho.
+He rebuked His people for going into battle without first seeking His will, as when they conquered Jericho.

-Nevertheless, God was involved in each of these events in separate ways, and we must not confuse what God did with what we should do.
+Nevertheless, God was involved in each of these events in a different way, and we must not confuse what God did with what we should do.

 When deciding whether to get involved in a conflict, it is important to look at all the facts.

-- You may question if this conflict is justifiable.
+- You may ask yourself if this conflict is justified.

 - What does God need from me?
-Another question you may like to ask yourself.
+This is another question you may want to ask yourself.

-- It is essential to ask oneself, “Does this desire arise from my own selfishness or from a desire to please and serve God?”
+- It is important to ask yourself, “Is this desire coming from my own selfishness or from a desire to please and serve God?

 This argument tries to show that lines or passages that no longer apply to modern life are not essential.

-The Old Testament and New Testament are tightly intertwined, a fact that is very varied.
-They are not completely separate; what happens in one has an effect on what occurs in the other.
+The Old Testament and the New Testament are very much intertwined.
+They are not completely separate; what happens in one affects what happens in the other.

-God is the same throughout the Old and New Testaments, since He does not change.
+God is the same in both the Old and New Testaments because He does not change.

 Numb.23:19 God is not a man, that He should tell or act a lie, neither the son of man, that He should feel repentance or compunction [for what He has promised].
 Has He said and shall He not do it?
 Or has He spoken and shall He not make it good?